 Our spending cut plans in response to coronavirus losses

 Like most organisations, we’ve been hit hard by the effects of the coronavirus.
-When the country went into lockdown we closed all our houses, gardens, car parks, shops, cafes, holidays and stopped events, quickly losing tens of millions of pounds of support.
+When the country went into lockdown we closed all our houses, gardens, car parks, shops, cafés and holidays, and stopped all events, quickly losing tens of millions of pounds of support.

 As part of the review, we hope to save £100m – almost a fifth of our annual spend – by changing the way we operate and reducing our payroll and budgets.